-- (1) routine analysis of in-flight incapacitation events and medical findings during medical assessments to identify areas of increased medical risk; and - (2) continuous re-evaluation of the medical assessment process to concentrate on identified areas of increased medical risk. - (b) The Licensing Authority shall implement appropriate aviation-related health promotion for license holders subject to a Medical Assessment to reduce future medical risks to flight safety.

-Note 1.- Standard 2.2.2.5 indicates how appropriate topics for health promotion activities may be determined.

-Note 2.- Guidance on the subject is contained in the Manual of Civil Aviation Medicine (Doc 8984).

-Note 3.- Guidance on the relationship between the Licensing Authority and the implementation of Medical Assessment for license holders is contained in the Manual of Procedures for Establishment and Management of a State's Personnel Licensing System (Doc 9379).
+- (2) continuous re-evaluation of the medical assessment process to concentrate on identified areas of increased medical risk. - (b) The Licensing Authority shall implement appropriate aviation-related health promotion for license holders subject to a Medical Assessment to reduce future medical risks to flight safety. - Note 1.- Standard 2.2.2.5 indicates how appropriate topics for health promotion activities may be determined. - Note 2.- Guidance on the subject is contained in the Manual of Civil Aviation Medicine (Doc 8984). - Note 3.- Guidance on the relationship between the Licensing Authority and the implementation of Medical Assessment for license holders is contained in the Manual of Procedures for Establishment and Management of a State's Personnel Licensing System (Doc 9379).